woocommerce/woocommerce/docs/user-experience/settings.md

 menu_title: Settings
 ---

+Settings should focus on creating an accessible and intuitive interface for customizing the plugin's features.
+The goal is to design settings that are easily navigable, understandable, and efficient, allowing users to tailor the plugin's functionalities to their specific needs and preferences.
+A well-designed settings interface significantly enhances the overall usability and satisfaction of the plugin.

+## Best Practices

 **Make extension settings easy to understand.** Only include settings options that are crucial to the overall functionality of the product.

 **Use smart defaults wherever possible**, rather than asking the merchant to configure.